haiku/website/content/about/faq.md

 candidates were: Auros, Begin, Dysis, Firebox, Firefly, Forge, Indigo, Infinity, Jaffa, Mantis, Menlo, Nemo, Nova, Terra.

 ### Is Haiku based on Linux?
 Haiku is not a Linux distribution, nor does it use the Linux kernel.
-Haiku is the spiritual successor to [BeOS](https://en.wikipedia.org/wiki/BeOS) and it is derived from the [NewOS](https://newos.org/) kernel, which was authored by Travis Geiselbrecht (`geist`), who was formerly employed by
+Haiku is a spiritual successor to [BeOS](https://en.wikipedia.org/wiki/BeOS) and it is derived from the [NewOS](https://newos.org/) kernel, which was authored by Travis Geiselbrecht (`geist`), who was formerly employed by
 [Be Inc.](https://en.wikipedia.org/wiki/Be_Inc.) — the developers of BeOS.